weejayuk/jump.ios/Docs/JUMP User Registration Guide.md

 * "Thin" social registration.
 This is automatic registration based on social identities.
 It is only used in the context of a social identity authentication (i.e. a social sign-in.)
 No form is presented to the user.
 The user's social identity is used to populate the fields of the new user record.
 * "Two-step" social registration.
-This is a registration form with prepopulated values from the user's social identity.
-  (The first step is "the user authenticates with a social identity, but no user record is found so a prepopulated form is returned to the user."
+This is a registration form with pre-populated values from the user's social identity.
+(The first step is "the user authenticates with a social identity, but no user record is found so a pre-populated form is returned to the user."
 The second step is "the user submits the registration form.")

 ## Thin Registration